jensalindgren/blog/README.md

 - JSHint
   - Used to validate the JavaScript code.

+- Heroku
+  - To deploy the project.

+- Chrome DevTools
+  - To test the website across a variety of popular devices.

 ## Testing

 Testing information can be found in a separate file [here](TESTING.md).

 ## Deployment